-All associate members are required to complete CommunityEdu prior to Initiation.
-CommunityEdu completion is also a part of the Men of Merit Chapter Standards Program.
-The course has two parts.
-Part 1 should be completed within the first two weeks of the Associate Member Education Program.
-Part 2 should be completed prior to Initiation.
+- All associate members are required to complete Tightrope prior to Initiation. - Tightrope completion is also a part of the Men of Merit Chapter Standards Program.

-Please note that the course includes two surveys that offer feedback regarding attitudes and behaviors.
+Please note that the course includes one survey that offer feedback regarding attitudes and behaviors.
 All survey responses are strictly confidential; Delta Upsilon will only receive information about our organization as a whole and will never see individual members' responses.